One of the upshots of the ongoing unlimited wars is that all four of the major carriers now offer unlimited streaming of high definition (HD) videos.

 Putting a bow on it

-Now that you have basics of video definition, it's time to think about plans.
-If you decide that streaming in HD is important to you, you'll need to find a plan that either has a big data allotment or allows for unlimited HD streaming.
+Now that you have basics of video definition, it's time to think about cell phone plans.
+If you decide that streaming in HD is important to you, you'll need to find a cell phoneplan that either has a big data allotment or allows for unlimited HD streaming.
 Check out hundreds of plans via WhistleOut's comparison tool.